Diamond Comic Distributors: DC Comics, Marvel Comics, IDW Publishing shift to other distributors

-On June 5, 2020, DC Comics announced that they would discontinue their distribution agreement with Diamond and that their books would now be distributed by Penguin Random House for their graphic novels and by UCS Comic Distributors (subsidiary of Midtown Comics) and Lunar Distribution (subsidiary of Discount Comic Book Service in Fort Wayne, Indiana).
+On June 5, 2020, DC Comics announced it they would discontinue its distribution agreement with Diamond and that its books would now be distributed by Penguin Random House for its graphic novels and by UCS Comic Distributors (subsidiary of Midtown Comics) and Lunar Distribution (a subsidiary of Discount Comic Book Service in Fort Wayne, Indiana).
 While acknowledging how huge the decision was, DC reiterated that the move was intended to fortify and increase the viability of the comic book direct market while also widening its fan base.

-On March 25, 2021, Marvel Comics announced they plan to shift their direct market distribution, for both monthly comics and graphic novels, to Penguin Random House.
+On March 25, 2021, Marvel Comics announced it planned to shift its direct market distribution, for both monthly comics and graphic novels, to Penguin Random House.
 The change was implemented on October 1, 2021, in a multi-year partnership.
-Unlike DC Comics' complete split, Marvel will still be giving stores the option to order comics from Diamond, but Diamond will be acting as a wholesaler rather than distributor.
+Unlike DC Comics' complete split, Marvel would still give stores the option to order comics from Diamond, but Diamond would be acting as a wholesaler rather than a distributor.

-On September 17, 2021, IDW Publishing announced a new deal with Penguin Random House to distribute newly published and backlist comic book periodicals, trade collections, and graphic novels to the Direct Market comic shops beginning June 1, 2022.
-The deal is non-exclusive, allowing retailers to choose ordering from Penguin Random House directly or from Diamond as a wholesaler rather than a distributor in the US and the UK.
+On September 17, 2021, IDW Publishing announced a new deal with Penguin Random House to distribute newly published and backlist comic book periodicals, trade collections, and graphic novels to the direct market comic shops beginning June 1, 2022.
+The deal was non-exclusive, allowing retailers to choose to order from Penguin Random House directly or from Diamond as a wholesaler rather than a distributor in the US and the UK.